brettpetch/MIT-2100/_posts/terms.md

 ## Mega-Conglomerate

 ## Net Neutrality
+Idea that all internet traffic should be treated the same.
+Open internet idea.
+In US: FCC repealed net neutrality.
+IE: speeds could be throttled for anything other than sponsored or media-company run content.

 ## Internet History
 ### The Military Net
+Network founded in 1970's as part of Nuclear War Planning and Research.
+It was part of the (D)ARPA that was created to enable communications should no other line of communication be viable.
+The internet was created for a military purpose, and should be looked at through a political lens.

 ### The Electronic Frontier
+USG allowed for allowed for university students and instructors to use the internet for research and rapidly spread connecting more and more people.
+A this time, internet was text-based. non-commericalized.
 ### Web 1.0
+WWW: 1990's starts to change to the electronic frontier.
+Introduces graphic display, moving away from only text.
+Creators that saw the internet was free and open rather than made for profit.
+USG were interested in the Information Highway (internet) for economic growth.

+Was a response to the economic slump from the mid 70's through 2000's.
+People looking for major economic boost to help bring economy out of slump.

 ### The dot.com Bubble
+Investments in internet and e-businesses.
+Digital presence starting to replace brick and mortar stores.
+ISPs didn't give full internet access, but rather access to websites that paid ISPs for users to access it.
+There was no clear revenue, many popups.

 ### Web 2.0: Tim O’Reilly 2005
+After the stock market crash (dot com bubble burst), a new wave of companies appeared, including new

 #### Centralization